Timer/jocse-paper/paper.md

 This paper is an extension to initial analysis performed on the algorithm, and explains the what and how the implementation was done @firstpaper.
 The preceding publication shows why the algorithm needs to be sped up, as samples causes linear growth of the problem and introduction of genes exponential growth of the problem @firstpaper.

-TODO: say results published in different paper, reference it, etc

 ## Bayesian Networks
 Bayesian networks capture qualitative relationships among variables within directed acyclic graphs (or DAGS).
 Nodes within the DAG represent variables, and edges represent dependencies between said variables @korb @pearl.